-The academic standards for successful completion of each course and clerkship rotation are determined by the course director/coordinator.
+The academic standards for successful completion of each course and clerkship rotation are determined by the Course Director.
 The student has the primary responsibility for acquiring knowledge and clinical proficiency, and for meeting the academic standards set for each course and clerkship rotation.
 OSU-COM does not guarantee that any student will achieve any level of academic accomplishment.